Boardman-Vogt tensor product and wreath product of operadic categories: Wreath product of operadic categories

-between the category $\CatOp$ of strict operadic categories and strict operadic functors, and the category $\SOp$ of colored symmetric operads and operadic morphisms.
-We moreover show that $\SOp$ is a reflective subcategory of $\CatOp$ in Theorem \ref{thm-adj-AI}, which is a result of independent interest.
-We introduce the wreath product of operadic categories in Section \ref{wreath} and immediately apply it to study the BV-product of (colored) operads.
-We first conclude that the wreath product of operadic categories describes the BV-product of \textit{monocolored} operads in $\Set$ in Theorem \ref{main-one-col} and subsequently generalize the result to colored operads in the main Theorem \ref{main-col}.
+In Section 2, we introduce the wreath product of operadic categories and explore some of its properties.
+Then we recall C. Berger's categorical wreath product and explain the duality between the categorical and operadic wreath products.
+The rest of the section is the application of the operadic wreath product to the study of the Boardman-Vogt product of (colored) operads.
+We first conclude that the wreath product of operadic categories describes the Boardman-Vogt product of \textit{monocolored} operads in $\Set$ in Theorem \ref{main-one-col} and subsequently generalize the result to colored operads in the main Theorem \ref{main-col}.

 \paragraph{\textbf{Conventions}} Unless stated otherwise, throughout this paper, the operads are considered in the monoidal category of sets and arbitrary set maps $\Set$ together with the Cartesian product and the unit $Pt = \{\ast\}$.
 We use the calligraphic letter $\V$ when referring to a complete, cocomplete closed symmetric monoidal category with a unit $I$.
 Given an operad $\oper{P}$ in the sense of May \cite{may}, we denote the composition maps by $\gamma_{\oper{P}}$.
 Given an operad $\oper{Q}$ in the sense of Batanin and Markl \cite{opcat}, we denote the composition maps by $\mu_{\oper{Q}}$.
 We omit the subscript when the operad is clear from the context.